GeyasriReddy/Credit-card-fraud-detection/README.md

 Special focus was given to **Recall**, as missing a fraudulent transaction can be costly.

+## Results

+Among the implemented models, Random Forest achieved the best performance in detecting fraudulent transactions while maintaining high recall.

+## Conclusion

+This project demonstrates how machine learning techniques can be effectively applied to detect fraudulent credit card transactions.
+By comparing multiple classification models, the Random Forest classifier emerged as the most effective model for this highly imbalanced dataset, achieving strong fraud detection performance.

 ##  Key Findings
 - The dataset is **highly imbalanced**, with very few fraudulent transactions compared to legitimate ones
 - Tree-based models like Random Forest perform better in capturing fraud patterns